 The fourth enemy within is worry.
 We've all got to worry some.
 Just don't let it conquer you.
 Instead, let it alarm you.
 Worry can be useful.
 If you step off the curb in New York City and a taxi is coming, you've got to worry.
 But you can't let worry loose like a mad dog that drives you into a small corner.
-Here's what you've got to do with your worries: drive them into a small corner.
+Here's what you've got to do with your worries: Drive them into a small corner.
 Whatever is out to get you, you've got to get it.
 Whatever is pushing on you, you've got to push back.

 The fifth interior enemy is over-caution.
 It is the timid approach to life.
-Timidity is not a virtue; it's an illness.
+Timidity is not a virtue (unlike humility - they are different); in fact, it can be an illness.
 If you let it go, it'll conquer you.
 Timid people don't get promoted.
 They don't advance and grow and become powerful in the marketplace.
-You've got to avoid over-caution.
+You've got to avoid being overcautious.